-Moreno Valley is a city located in California.
-With a 2020 population of 212,992, it is the 20th largest city in California and the 108th largest city in the United States.
-Moreno Valley is currently growing at a rate of 0.93% annually and its population has increased by 10.15% since the most recent census, which recorded a population of 193,365 in 2010.
-Spanning over 51 miles, Moreno Valley has a population density of 4,155 people per square mile.
+Moreno Valley is a city located in Riverside County California.
+Moreno Valley has a 2023 population of 216,456.
+Moreno Valley is currently growing at a rate of 1.14% annually and its population has increased by 3.46% since the most recent census, which recorded a population of 209,213 in 2020.

 Moreno Valley is located in Riverside County, California about 16 miles south of San Bernardino.
 The city is part of the San Bernardino-Riverside Metro Area, also known as the Inland Empire, which has a metro population estimated at 4.2 million.
 Moreno Valley is one of the ten largest cities in the Inland Empire which usually refers to all of Riverside and San Bernardino Counties.
 Moreno Valley also belongs to the Greater Los Angeles area which is the second-largest metropolitan area in the United States with an estimated population of 18.8 million.